asdfjkl/ArdEBoard/README.md

 ![ArdEBoard](https://raw.githubusercontent.com/asdfjkl/ArdEBoard/main/board_final.jpg)

-Boards must be based on a ATmega32U4 in order to emulate a USB keyboard.
+The controller board must be based on a ATmega32U4 in order to emulate a USB keyboard.
 Examples are
 - the Arduino Micro,
 - the Arduino Leonardo,
 - the SparkFun Pro Micro